romybompart/Basys3-clock-alarm-with-buzzer/README.md

 1. Debouncer
 2. Decoder from binary to bcd
 3. Decoder from bcd to 7 segment display
-4. Clock devider with multiple output frequencies
+4. Clock divider with multiple output frequencies
 5. Button menu
 6. LED animated ( shift from left to right and right to left)
-7. Buzzer alarm sound ( at 100Hz or  G#2/Ab2 )
+7. Buzzer alarm sound ( at 200Hz between G3	(196.00Hz) and G#3/Ab3 (207.65Hz)	)

 # Instructions
  ############### THE BUZZER ###############